Taking Control in Volatile Markets

-Without question we are in the midst of a historical time for financial markets.
-We’ve just witnessed the fastest bear market in history and some of the worst single day declines since the stock market crash of ’87.
-If there was ever a time to test our appetite for market ups and downs, its arrived.
-We will look back on this as risk tolerance boot-camp.
+Without question, we are in the midst of a historical time for financial markets.
+We’ve just witnessed the fastest bear market in history and some of the worst single-day declines since the stock market crash of ’87.
+If there was ever a time to test our appetite for market ups and downs, it has arrived.
+We will look back on this as a risk tolerance boot-camp.

 While we don’t know when things will settle down, we do know that markets will eventually do what they always have – recover and grind higher while rewarding the patience and discipline of those that stayed invested.
 Markets hit new highs but never hit new lows.
 However, keeping cool and sticking with your investments can be much easier said than done.
 We’ve found that there are two main drivers of our ability to stay strong and confident during turbulent times: